mikheev-dev/github-searcher/README.md

 1. `created_from` - return only repositories created from a given date onwards
 2. `language` - return only repositories written in a specific language

+## Justification for structure and approaches

+This project was done outside of the working environment.
+Therefore, I selected from various options for code structure and approaches (described below) when developing.
+Each choice was made with a focus on fulfilling the following criteria:

+- Clarity
+- Performance
+- Scalability
+- Code cleanliness

+However, in case of tackling a similar issue within the working environment, the development process could be influenced by "development customs" established in a team, internal company documentation and goals set.

 ## Decisions for scalability and performance
 ### Pagination